Nouhaila Benzina

 Nouhaila Benzina (نهيلة بنزينة; born 11 May 1998) is a Moroccan professional footballer who plays as a defender for AS FAR and the Morocco women's national team.

 In July 2023, she made history as the first female player to ever wear an Islamic headscarf (a hijab) at the senior-level FIFA Women's World Cup.
-She is considered a role model for Muslim female footballers.
+She has been considered a role model for Muslim female footballers.

 Club career

 Benzina has played for AS FAR in Morocco.

 International career

 Benzina has capped for Morocco at under-20 and senior levels.

 Benzina was included in the Moroccan national team squad for the 2023 FIFA Women's World Cup, which marked the debut World Cup appearance for both Benzina and the Moroccan national team.
 Morocco's first Women's World Cup match was on 24 July against Germany, where Benzina made headlines around the world for being the first player on the team roster to wear a hijab at a World Cup match, though she did not play in the match.
 On 30 July she became the first player to play in a World Cup match wearing a hijab in her country's 1–0 win against South Korea.
 French press, namely L'Équipe, made Islamophobic comments directed at her after the match.